 Food Production

-Understanding how, how much, where, and which types of food are grown within a region can help increase the supply of and demand for local food and identify adjustments that can be made to farming practices.
+Understanding how, how much, where, and which types of food are grown within a region can help increase the supply of and demand for local food and identify opportunities to shift farming practices.
 There are many prerequisites for food production, from knowledge of how to raise crops and livestock, to access to land, to favorable environmental conditions (sun, soil, water), to agricultural inputs (seeds, livestock, soil amendments, tools, farm equipment, labor).
-Land development, population growth, climate change, and consumer preferences also shape the production landscape.
-The dashboards below outline information about the current supply of local agricultural products, local production acreage, the agricultural workforce, and how climate change affects food production.
+Land development, population growth, changing climate conditions, and consumer preferences also shape the production landscape.
+The dashboards below outline information about the current supply of local agricultural products, local production acreage, the agricultural workforce, and how changing climate conditions may affect food production.

 Much of the publicly available data on food production stems from a single source: the United States Department of Agriculture National Agricultural Statistics Service (USDA NASS) Census of Agriculture.
-Each Census, conducted every five years, is a nationwide survey designed to gather robust information about all farms and ranches and the people who operate them.
-This data can be helpful for producers, consumers, and researchers for planning purposes and identifying trends.
+Each Census, conducted every five years, is a nationwide survey designed to gather detailed information about all farms and ranches and the people who operate them.

 Questions to Consider